WesleyBryie/ChumBucket/wiki/megathread/games.md

 ## ► Torrent sites

+⚠️ Depending on your country, you might want to use a VPN to avoid getting copyright notices

 * [rarbg.to](http://rarbg.to/) - Scene releases.
 GOG games.
 No need to worry if it re-directs you to another proxy, it's just load balancing.

 * [rustorka.com](http://rustorka.com/) - Popular Russian torrent tracker and board for games.
 Scene releases, Steam / GOG / Origin rips.
 Offers ROMs as well.